 Axiomtek ICO300 offers a fanless, rugged design and utilizes the low power consumption and most advanced 22nm Intel® Atom™ processor E3815 (1.46 GHz) in the market.
 It supports DDR3L system memory of up to 4GB.
 This Intel® IoT gateway solution is feature-rich, with expansive wireless connectivity options including one full-size PCI Express Mini Card, one SIM socket, four RS-232/422/485 ports, and two isolated Gigabit Ethernet ports.
 Other features include two high-speed USB 2.0 ports, RTC battery function, and wide voltage range 12V – 24V DC power input with terminal block.
 Since PV solar stations are often located outdoors, the ICO300 supports an extended operating temperature range of -20°C to +70°C to ensure reliable operation in harsh weather environments.
-The reliable ICO300 Embedded Systems is a perfect solution for IoT, industrial, and embedded applications such as PV solar power generation stations, facility monitoring systems, and other challenging operations in harsh environments.
+The reliable ICO300 Embedded Systems with a industrial monitor is a perfect solution for IoT, industrial, and embedded applications such as PV solar power generation stations, facility monitoring systems, and other challenging operations in harsh environments.

 Local Hardware Monitoring Service Agent